emmajanedrews/base-template/_posts/2017-07-14-how-is-the-dallas-market-doing.md

 This information points to a potential balancing off coming into the market.
 <br>{% include pullquote.html %}
-<br>But this doesn’t mean that you should panic if you’re a seller.&nbsp;**If you have a good Realtor who will be able to do the right kind of marketing, you can still command top dollar for your listing.**
+<br>But this doesn’t mean that you should panic if you’re a seller. **If you have a good Realtor who will be able to do the right kind of marketing, you can still command top dollar for your listing.**
 {: .present-before-paste}

 And if you’re a buyer, this shift in the market could mean you’ll have more leverage so long as you know where to look.